devel0/scurve-speed-eval/scurve-impulse-stepper/README.md

 ## Examples

-to run example choose which on by uncomment in examples/example.h then C-s-p `PlatformIO: Upload` and watch output at `PlatformIO: Serial Monitor`.
+to run example choose which one by uncomment in examples/example.h then C-s-p `PlatformIO: Upload` and watch output at `PlatformIO: Serial Monitor`.

 ### example01